COLUMBUS CHAPEL & BOAL MANSION MUSEUM

 Picture

-Among the contents of the chapel are European oil paintings and statues from the 14th through 17th centuries and two pieces of the True Cross of Jesus, which were given to the Columbus family in 1817 by the Bishop of Leon in Spain.
+Among the contents of the chapel are European oil paintings and statues from the 15th through 18h centuries, original vestments of the clergy, and two pieces of the True Cross of Jesus, which were given to the Columbus family in 1817 by the Bishop of Leon in Spain.

 Powered by Create your own unique website with customizable templates.